Academic Information, Resources and PoliciesBack To Top

 - ACADEMIC WARNING.
 A student will be placed on academic warning for one semester when the student’s cumulative GPA falls below 2.0 at the end of a semester, including summer sessions.
 A student on academic warning may not enroll in more than 14 credits per semester of attendance (no more than six credits in the summer sessions, and no more than one course in any single summer session) except under extenuating circumstances and with the permission of the dean or designee of the college in which the student is enrolled.
 A student on academic warning must achieve a cumulative GPA of at least 2.0 at the end of the next semester of attendance to be in good standing.
 Failure to achieve a cumulative GPA of at least 2.0 results in academic probation.

 Old Dominion University is committed to assisting students in achieving their academic goals.
-Therefore, freshman students on academic warning are required to participate in a success program sponsored by Academic Enhancement in their next semester of attendance.
+Therefore, freshman students on academic warning are required to participate in a success program sponsored by the Student Success Center in their next semester of attendance.
 Failure to complete the requirements of the success program will result in cancellation of registration for the next fall or spring semester.

 - ACADEMIC PROBATION.
 A student is placed on academic probation when the student’s cumulative GPA falls below 2.0 for two consecutive semesters of attendance, including summer sessions.
 Students on academic probation are expected to improve their cumulative GPA by achieving a semester GPA of 2.0 or better during each semester of attendance.
 A student who achieves a cumulative GPA of at least 2.0 is removed from academic probation and placed in good academic standing.